Olf0/instolf/README.md

 # instolf
-Noarch installer for selecting, downloading and installing any RPM
+`noarch` installer for selecting, downloading and installing any RPM